-The latest syllabus is version 2, published September 2016.
-There are no significant changes which affect teaching.
+The latest syllabus is version 2, published November 2016.

-Any textbooks endorsed to support the syllabus for examination from 2015 are still suitable for use with this syllabus.
+Any textbooks endorsed to support the IGCSE foreign language syllabuses for examination from 2015 are still suitable for use with this syllabus.

 1 Why choose this syllabus?

 Key benefits

 Cambridge IGCSE® syllabuses are created especially for international students.
 For over 25 years, we have worked with schools and teachers worldwide to develop syllabuses that are suitable for different countries, different types of schools and for learners with a wide range of abilities.